sealerio/sealer.cool/src/api/clusterimage.md

     └── audit-policy.yml
 ```

-Using cloud rootfs to build a base cloudImage:
+Using ClusterImage rootfs to build a base ClusterImage:

 ```shell script
 FROM scratch